0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/consensus/dataComittee/CDKDataCommittee.md

 !!! note
     - The system requires N/M signatures where N => `_requiredAmountOfSignatures` and M => `urls.length`.
-    - The number of urls must be the same as the number of addresses encoded in the `addrsBytes`.
+    - The number of urls must be the same as the addresses encoded in the `addrsBytes`.
     - A member is represented by a url and the address contained in `urls[i]` and `addrsBytes[i*_ADDR_SIZE : i*_ADDR_SIZE + _ADDR_SIZE]`.